mike011/Speedtest-Animation/notes.md

 - How would the test and summary graph handle a really bad speed test?
 - For the speed test screen what would the result look like if the speeds were drastically different?
 - On the x axis of the summary view graph there are no units
+- On the summary screen what is the value to the right of Jitter and Loss.
+These seem like bugs as ping does not have a value.

 # Not Implemented

+- I like how the summary result screen takes up the whole view.
+I find it slightly simplifies the view and navigation away from it.

 # To fix